 My Co-operative Adventure and All 4 Each are teacher resources developed to provide Saskatchewan students with the opportunity to learn about co-operatives.
 The resources are available as free downloads, below, or on the Public Legal Education Association of Saskatchewan website (look in the Youth and Schools tab) and the Ministry of Education website (look in Social Studies 8 Additional Resources for All 4 Each).

-**If you are a teacher and have not yet received a print copy and would like a print copy, contact us and we'll send you one.
+**If you are a teacher and have not yet received a print copy, contact us and we'll send you one.

 High School Resources:

 My Co-operative Adventure: Money Management, a Teacher Resource for Personal Budgeting and Financial Planning for Workplace and Apprenticeship Mathematics 20 and Life Transitions 30.